 #8.
 Mismatched Investor Goals:

 Sharks at the show have their own business experience from various fields.
-For entrepreneurs, a professional tip is to study and dig up about the Sharks and their businesses.
+A professional tip is to study and dig up information about the Sharks and their businesses.
 This will be helpful if you have any Shark that has prior experience in your industry.
-Otherwise, it can be problematic for investors to provide proper assistance.
-Just like the Tik Pik from Season 15 Episode 6, where Mark invested in a business business to which he has no prior experience.
+Otherwise, it can be problematic for investors to provide proper help.
+Like the Tik Pik from Season 15 Episode 6, where Mark invested in a business in which he had no prior experience.
+Mark Cuban may not have a background as a gigging musician, but his investment in the stickable guitar pick company, TIK PIK from Season 15, Episode 6, proved to be a massive strategic win.
+Nicholas George and Kevin Mac, were actually looking for a Shark to help them scale and market their nano-suction guitar picks.
+While Mark didn’t have prior industry experience playing guitar, he brought extensive experience in digital marketing, retail distribution, and technology.
+This partnership highlights exactly why aligning with the right investor, even one outside your specific niche can be beneficial.

 #9.
 Pressure for Financial Performance: